Cellular or Bluetooth RPM Devices & How To Choose

 Cellular device benefits:

-• Transmits patient health data in the fastest, safest, most reliable ways to remote patient monitoring software platforms.
+• With a multi-carrier contract, it quickly transmits patient health data to remote patient monitoring software platforms.

 • Easy for the patient